-hospice: A service promoting compassionate care of the dying by providing physical and emotional resources for terminally ill patients and their families.
+hospice: A service promoting compassionate care of the dying by providing physical and emotional resources for terminally-ill patients and their families.
 Hospice services may be provided in a home setting or in an institutional setting.
-The mission of hospice is to celebrate life in the face of death by offering medical, emotional and spiritual support to the dying and their loved ones.
+The mission of hospice is to celebrate life in the face of death by offering medical, emotional, and spiritual support to the dying and their loved ones.

 intention: One of the constitutive elements of moral decision-making.
 The morality of human acts depends on: the object, the intention, and the circumstances of the act.
 A morally good act requires the goodness of its object, of its end, and of its circumstances together.
-It is therefore an error to judge the morality of human acts by considering only the intention that inspires them or the circumstances (environment, social pressure, duress or emergency, etc.), which supply their context.
-There are acts, which in and of themselves, independently of circumstances and intentions, are always gravely illicit by reason of their object, such as blasphemy and perjury, murder and adultery.
+It is therefore an error to judge the morality of human acts by considering only the intention that inspires them or the circumstances (environment, social pressure, duress, or emergency, etc.), which supply their context.
+There are acts, which in and of themselves, independently of circumstances and intentions, are always gravely illicit by reason of their object, such as blasphemy, perjury, murder, and adultery.
 One may not do evil so that good may result from it.
 (Catechism of the Catholic Church, 1756-60).
 (See double effect)

-living will: One of two forms of advance directives, this document enables individuals to establish what forms of treatment they would want should they be declared by a physician to have a terminal condition and be unable to make their wishes known to the health care professionals providing care.
-(See "Resources" for information on accessing the state form.)
+living will: One form of advance directive, this document enables individuals to establish what forms of treatment they would want to receive or forgo if in a stated medical condition, such as a persistent vegetative state or terminal illness, and unable to make their wishes known to the health care professionals providing care.
+In Wisconsin, this is sometimes referred to as a "Declaration to Physicians."

-palliative care: Also referred to as "pain management," palliative care refers to medical interventions to relieve the pain of a patient.
+palliative care: Refers to medical interventions to relieve the pain, suffering, and stress of a patient (also referred to as pain management).